 What do Salafis believe?

-Although they believe in a unified Islamic state and Sharia law, they are not always politically radical, because they regard political involvement as un-Islamic.
+Although they believe in a unified Islamic state and Sharia law, they are not always politically radical, because they regard political involvement as un-Islamic and impure.

-That said, Salafism encompasses a huge range of beliefs - extending from non-violent religious devotion at one extreme, to Salafi Jihadism at the other.
+Ultimately, Salafism encompasses a huge range of beliefs - extending from non-violent religious devotion at one extreme to Salafi jihadism at the other.

 How popular is Salafism around the world?